VALUES IN PRACTICE (ViP)

 We maintain a register of legal and mandatory requirements as part of our ISO accreditations.

-During 2020/21 we employed over 50 internal and external apprentices within our business.
+Last year we employed 21 apprentices within our business.

 You can view a copy of our Modern Slavery Statement here.